CodeYourFuture/CYF-Workshops/git-day-1/README.md

 ## Recap - 🌳 creating a branch

-In this section, you'll need to create a branch so that your git timeline looks like this:
+In this section, you'll need to create a branch so that your local git repository looks like this:

 ```mermaid
 ---